powerhousepro69/videoinfox/readme.md

 #### Download all your video url lists with Videoinfox's Yt-dlp integration.
 <br />

+#### This update: &nbsp; Removed play loop exit in Play Line.

-#### This update: &nbsp; Played List Menu Updated.
+#### Last update: &nbsp; Played List Menu Updated.
 No more copying to the clipboard to play a local file.
 Enter line number to play.

 <br />